vkurko/calendar/README.md

 </table>

 ### Parsing resource from a plain object
-When EventCalendar receives an array of plain resource’s objects for the `resources` option, it parses the input objects into proper Resource objects.
+When Event Calendar receives an array of plain resource’s objects for the `resources` option, it parses the input objects into proper Resource objects.

 Here are all admissible fields for the resource’s input object:
 <table>